 - No. The eWIC card for the WIC program will be separate from the EBT card for the SNAP program.

 - Yes.
 The eWIC card will have the ability to hold three (3) months’ worth of benefits.
-Unused benefits will expire in the same way as they do with the current check system.
-Participants will still have to return to the WIC clinic to receive additional benefits and nutrition education.
+Unused benefits will expire at the end of each month.
+Participants will need to return to the WIC clinic to receive additional benefits.

 - Will there be one (1) card for all household